Johnny Oduya: Chicago Blackhawks

 On 27 February 2012, Oduya was traded to the Chicago Blackhawks for a second- and third-round pick in 2013.

 In October 2012, during the 2012–13 NHL lockout, Oduya traveled to Bangkok, Thailand, to play for the local Flying Farangs team in the 18th Annual "Land of Smiles" Hockey tournament.
 He carried his team to the championship against Abu-Dhabi, and helped bring home Bangkok's first title in tournament history.

-In June 2013, Oduya won his first Stanley Cup with the Chicago Blackhawks, who defeated the Boston Bruins in six games in the Finals.
-In Game 6 of the Stanley Cup Finals, Oduya assisted on the Cup winning goal scored by Dave Bolland.
+In June 2013, Oduya won his first Stanley Cup with the Chicago Blackhawks, who defeated the Boston Bruins in six games in the Final.
+In game six of the Stanley Cup Finals, Oduya assisted on the Cup winning goal scored by Dave Bolland.
 Oduya's shot came from the left point and deflected off the stick of Michael Frolík.
 Bolland, in position in front of the Boston goal, pushed the deflected shot past Bruins goaltender Tuukka Rask to give the Blackhawks their second Stanley Cup in four years.

 On 15 June 2015, at the United Center in Chicago, Oduya won his second Stanley Cup with the Chicago Blackhawks over the Tampa Bay Lightning in six games.
 It was the Blackhawks' third Stanley Cup in six years.
 He ended the 2015 playoffs goalless wirh five assists and points in all 23 games.
 After the series ended, it was revealed that Oduya had suffered an elbow tear as a result from getting tripped by Lightning’ forward Nikita Kucherov.